Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ### Real Time Updates

-As users interact with the website, it dynamically updates the table based on their location to the carpark and how busy the carpark is.
-This real-time update ensures that users receive accurate and up-to-date information.
+As users interact with the website, they are presented with a table of car parks based on their location to the carpark and how busy the carpark is.
+Real-time updates from client apps ensure that users can receive accurate and up-to-date information.

 In summary, Django serves as the backbone of the Perfect Parking web application, facilitating the delivery of the website to users.
 The website offers an easy-to-use service, leveraging geolocation and dynamic data processing to provide real-time parking space availability information, thereby enhancing parking management and user convenience.
-The model creation using the models**.**py class defines the database structure, supporting seamless data management and interaction with the application\'s backend.

 ## Real-Time Communication and Parking Data Updates: REST API Integration

+By leveraging RESTful APIs, Perfect Parking achieves efficient communication, data exchange, and collaboration among its distributed components.
+The RESTful API acts as a bridge, allowing the app to harness the web\'s capabilities for constructing scalable, interoperable, and robust distributed applications.

 This subsection delves into the intricacies of integrating the car-park camera monitoring API within the Perfect Parking system.
 It explores how